 For the email encryption between users, Tutanota uses a standardized, hybrid method consisting of a symmetrical and an asymmetrical algorithm.
 Tutanota uses AES with a length of 128 bit and RSA with 2048 bit.
 Emails to external recipients are encrypted symmetrically with AES 128 bit.

-The system automatically encrypts all emails stored in Tutanota.
+Tutanota automatically encrypts all emails stored in your mailbox.
 Emails between Tutanota users are automatically encrypted end-to-end, emails to external users can be secured with the help of a password.
 Here we explain the differences between a confidential (end-to-end encrypted) and a non-confidential email.

-Independent of the end-to-end encryption, the transport between client and Tutanota servers is secured with SSL and DANE to maximize security.
+Independent of the end-to-end encryption, the transport between client and Tutanota servers is secured with TLS to maximize security.

-The Tutanota servers are located in secure data centers in Germany.
+The Tutanota servers are located in secure and ISO27001 certified data centers in Germany.
 All saved data are subject to the strict German privacy protection laws.
 Independent of that all data is end-to-end encrypted and cannot be read by the Tutao GmbH as the provider or by any third party.

 We only log IP addresses of individual accounts in case of serious criminal acts such as murder, child pornography, robbery, bomb threats and blackmail after being served a valid court order by a German judge.
 You can find details on this as well as on German data protection rights on our blog.

 Learn on our blog how Tutanota fights illegal mass surveillance by providing an anonymous email service.
 Upon registration you do not need to provide any personal data (e.g. no phone number required).
-We will also make it possible to pay for Premium and Pro with Bitcoin.
+We will also make it possible to pay for Tutanota with Bitcoin.